-- Featured in Metal Gear Solid where almost everybody without a set Weapon of Choice uses one at some point.
-Supposedly, the developers chose the weapon because it would be easier to recognize in the low-polygon Playstation graphics, and because it was relatively unknown at the time.
+- The G1 variant is featured in Metal Gear Solid where almost everybody without a set Weapon of Choice uses one at some point.
+Supposedly, the developers chose the weapon because it would be easier to recognize in the low-polygon Playstation graphics, and because it was relatively unknown outside of France at the time.

-- Has been in every Rainbow Six game from 3: Raven Shield onwards.
+- Has been in every Rainbow Six game from Rogue Spear onwards.

 - Used by the Mooks in the first 2-3 levels of Syphon Filter: The Omega Strain.

 - The UN helicopter crews in Macross Zero can be seen carrying them.